pulsar-edit/documentation/docs/contributing-to-pulsar/building-pulsar.md

 git clone https://github.com/pulsar-edit/pulsar.git && cd pulsar
 ```

-Install Node.js (using `nvm` - see above) and enable corepack (for `yarn`).
-This will install the version of Node.js specified in [pulsar/.nvmrc](https://github.com/pulsar-edit/pulsar/blob/master/.nvmrc):
+Install Node (we recommend using `nvm`; see above) and enable corepack (for `yarn`).
+This will install the version of Node specified in [pulsar/.nvmrc](https://github.com/pulsar-edit/pulsar/blob/master/.nvmrc):

 ```sh
 nvm install
 corepack enable
 ```

-If Node.js is already installed, run the following to make sure the correct version of Node.js is being used (see [requirements](#requirements-and-dependencies)):
+If Node is already installed, run the following to make sure the correct version of Node is being used (see [requirements](#requirements-and-dependencies)):

 ```sh
 nvm use